PS3-4K-Pro/Stores/README.md

 <div align="center">

  # Credits
- All credits goes to the respective developers.
+ All credit goes to the respective developers.
 </div>